Vendiel/daresay-a11y/posts/default-language.md

 ---
 id: default-language
-title: Set the appropriate default language for pages (3.1.1 A)
+title: Set the appropriate default language for pages
 tags:
   - Markup
 reqs:
   - 3.1.1 A
 roles:
   - Tech
+prio: 125
 ---

 ## Description

-Use the lang attribute so that assistive technologies such as screen readers can load the correct pronunciation rules, browsers can render text correctly, etc.
+Use the lang attribute so that assistive technologies such as screen readers can load the correct pronunciation rules and so browsers can render text correctly.